 In addition to the emotional toll a misdiagnosis can have on you and your family, you may incur thousands of dollars in medical tests and procedures trying to determine whether you will have to endure the rigorous treatments necessary to battle a cancer you may not even have.

-If you or a loved one have been a victim of medical malpractice or your cancer has been misdiagnosed, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been a victim of medical malpractice or your cancer has been misdiagnosed, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.